 There is no ‘usual’ or ‘common’ issue brought by clients, since we are all different, and respond to and experience, life’s events in unique ways.
 I will encourage you to think in depth about what concerns or upsets you, and I will help you to identify what might need to change, or what might benefit from being understood differently, in order to provide some relief.
 I find that it is often helpful to understand how it came to be that a particular issue, person or theme, has come to have so much power or influence over us.

 My work with couples has looked at multiple and various experiences.
 A relentless and exhausting pattern of conflict can result in two very lonely, sad, and sometimes angry, people.
 If the conflict can be understood, and managed, differently then the relationship may start to recover.
 Particular events can similarly stress a relationship to breaking point – for example: an affair, debt, addiction, bereavement, any breach of trust.
 A relationship will need time and attention in order to repair itself.

 Families come in all shapes and sizes, and are never ‘normal’!
 It is never too early, or too late, to try to understand or improve the relationships which are given to us.

 When working with a couple or a family I may suggest separate meetings from time to time.

 If you think that I might be useful to you, please do get in touch by email or telephone.
 I will generally be able to respond within a few hours, and will try to arrange an appointment within days, if required.
 A first meeting is an opportunity to find out whether you feel comfortable talking with me, and whether I can actually be useful and helpful to you.
-I will always try to arrange a first meeting within days if required.
-I offer a discounted rate for this initial session.

 Training, qualifications & experience